Hi, I am Janneke and I’m from the Netherlands.

 Currently, the Speech Recognition Academy offers a signature course to learn the basics of Dragon.
 We have monthly live Q&A’s via Zoom and also the forum where members can ask their questions 24/7.

-On the last day of April 2018, the Learn Dragon Online Academy will launch.
+In April 2018, the Learn Dragon Online Academy has launched.
 Yay!
-I am very much looking forward to make my online courses on learning how to work with Dragon available in English.
+I’ve now been making my online courses on learning how to work with Dragon available in English.
 And, as ever, I place great value in being able to support members with their individual challenges while implementing Dragon in their computer work.
 So the montly Q&A’s and forum also form an important part of the LDO Academy.